Retirement Depot Calculator

 Background: The "Klingbeil Depot"

 The Altersvorsorgedepot is frequently referred to in the media and on social networks as the "Klingbeil Depot" – named after Lars Klingbeil (SPD chairman), who is considered one of the key political drivers of the reform.
-The official name is Altersvorsorgedepot (abbreviated: AVD).
+The official name is Altersvorsorgedepot.
 In substance, it is the same product: a government-subsidized securities depot for private retirement savings, set to become available from 2027.

 Basic Subsidy (Grundzulage), Child Subsidy (Kinderzulage) & Career Starter Bonus (Berufseinsteiger-Bonus)

-The AVD offers three forms of government support:
+The Retirement Depot offers three forms of government support:

-The career starter bonus (Berufseinsteiger-Bonus) of 200 euros per year is available to people under 25 during their first three subsidy years, giving young savers an additional incentive to start early.
+The career starter bonus (Berufseinsteiger-Bonus) of a one-time 200 euros is available to people under 25 in their first subsidy year, giving young savers an additional incentive to start early.

 How the Retirement Depot Calculator Works